Easy energy saving tips

 - installing insulation in the ceilings and walls if there is none.
 If there is already insulation, a licensed installer can check if it is effective.

-Heating water for bathrooms, the kitchen and laundry, accounts for about 23% of a home’s energy use.
+Heating water for bathrooms, the kitchen and the laundry accounts for about 23% of a home’s energy use.
 To save energy and water, try:

 - taking shorter showers – use a shower timer to help keep showers to four minutes or less